What is Zero Waste?

 The City of Minneapolis is widely recognized as a regional and national leader in waste reduction and recycling.
 We can still do more.
-Achieving zero waste not only helps us serve as better stewards of our environment, but also can grow our economy, and advance our work in environmental justice.
+Achieving zero waste not only helps us serve as better stewards of our environment, it also can grow our economy and advance our work in environmental justice.

 City Recycling and Composting Goal